Windows Font Cache Service Failed to Start and High CPU

 Published by Nyau Wai Hoe - Updated on

 The Windows Font Cache Service is an important part of Windows, helping your computer show text faster in apps by keeping a copy of commonly used fonts ready to go.
-Sometimes, though, it might not work right—maybe it won’t start, uses too much of your computer’s brain power (CPU), or causes other headaches.
+Sometimes, though, it might not work correctly — maybe it won’t start, uses too much of your computer’s brain power (CPU), or causes other issues.
 We’re going to talk about what this service does, the troubles you might run into, and how to sort them out, whether you’re using Windows 11 or Windows 10.

 Also see: How to Limit CPU Usage of a Process in Windows 11